TIBCOSoftware/flogo/README.md

 - Enables edge devices to implement basic streaming constructs in a simple pipeline fashion without the need to leave the device
 - Provides non-persistent state for streaming operations
-  - Streams are persisted in memory until the end of the pipeline has been reached.
-This means that aggregations, etc are only performed in memory, if the process crashes data is lost.
+  - Streams are persisted in memory until the end of the pipeline
 - Serves as a pre-process pipeline for raw data to perform basic mathematical and logical operations to feed ML models

 Some of the key highlights include: